Segmented button

 Mobilengine data-binding uses the SELECT ...
 FROM SQLite query statement syntax to reference columns in a table.
 Don't worry about it for now; volume 2 of the repeater-saga will reveal more.

-control inside the repeater
+Stick a textview control inside the repeater to

-display the metadata, and put the whole thing inside the if
+display the metadata, and put the whole thing inside the if,

-since it should only show up when the photo
+since it should only show up when the photo control itself

 does.